-Parenting may become more challenging when a child shows difficult behaviour to manage, or if the child has a special need.
-It can be hard to cope, they may find it tricky to give the other children equal attention which may lead to parents feeling guilty and with greater levels of stress.
+Parenting can become more challenging when a child shows difficult behaviour to manage, or if the child has a special need.
+It can be hard to cope, and parents may find it tricky to give other children equal attention which can lead to parents feeling guilty with greater levels of stress.

 Another factor which may increase behavioural problems, is when parents are not united, this may mean that there is not effective communication amongst them.
 It can send confusing messages to children who become unsure of what their parents expect from them.
 Their reaction may be inconsistent and challenging behaviour.

 As parents we do everything for our children and every so often we forget about ourselves.
 At the Feelings Teacher we encourage parents to ‘find themselves’ again.
 Your child doesn’t want you to give up your dreams, to become a different person.
 One of the most important parts of raising a child is to inspire them, to give your child tools to grow by growing with them.